angular/angular/aio/content/guide/router-tutorial-toh.md

 That doesn't match any of the hard-coded routes which means the router falls through to the wildcard route and displays the `PageNotFoundComponent`.

 The application needs a default route to a valid page.
-The default page for this app is the list of heroes.
+The default page for this application is the list of heroes.
-The app should navigate there as if the user clicked the "Heroes" link or pasted `localhost:4200/heroes` into the address bar.
+The application should navigate there as if the user clicked the "Heroes" link or pasted `localhost:4200/heroes` into the address bar.

 Add a `redirect` route that translates the initial relative URL (`''`) to the desired default path (`/heroes`).